KatieClarinet/100DaysOfCode/README.md

 We came up with various challenges during the day - a big one being how to access the data inside the API as it was an object containing another object nested inside.
 We managed to go as far as getting the recipe for a cocktail we searched for to appear in the console, but didn't have time to progress further.

-**Day 56**
+## Day 56

 I wanted to practice something similar to the hackathon but with some smaller goals, so that I could hopefully improve my confidence.
 I picked an API with a simpler structure, where the data is just stored in an array, not nested.
 I created a button that, when clicked, generated a random quote from the API.
 For this I used the useState hook.

-**Day 57**
+## Day 57

 I continued working with the project I created yesterday, the [Ron Swanson Quote Generator](https://github.com/KatieClarinet/RonSwansonQuotes).
 Today I added a search box and button so that when a word is entered, any quotes that contain the word are displayed on screen.

+## Day 58
-**Day 58 - (Day 1 of Project Week)**
+**(Day 1 of Project Week)**

 We were put into groups of 4 this morning for our week long project week.
 The brief is to create a full-stack application which we will present and demonstrate on Friday.
 The application should be something that will enhance the experience of bootcampers on the remote School of Code journey.

-Manifesto:
+**Manifesto:**
 We each wrote three answers to the question 'what makes a good team' and used dot voting to select the three most popular answers:
 - Respect (everyone's) ideas are equal
 - Common goal to work towards